 With AWS SSO, you can also centrally manage users’ permissions to AWS resources in your AWS accounts when they access the AWS Management Console through the user portal.
 You can assign users different sets of permission based on common job functions and customize these permissions to meet your specific requirements.
 For instance, you can assign developers full administrative permissions in their test accounts, but only grant them job-specific permissions, such as database or network administrator, in production accounts.

-Using AWS Single Sign-On (SSO), you can manage SSO access to the AWS Management Console for multiple AWS accounts.
+Using AWS Single Sign-On (SSO), you can manage SSO access for multiple AWS accounts centrally.
 When users sign in to their personalized user portals, they will see all of their assigned AWS accounts in one place.

 Microsoft Active Directory integration

 With AWS SSO, you can manage SSO access to accounts and applications using your existing corporate identities from Microsoft Active Directory (AD).
 AWS SSO integrates with AD through AWS Directory Service and enables you to grant users SSO access to accounts and applications simply by adding the users to the appropriate AD groups.
 For example, you can create an AD group for a team of developers working on an application and grant the AD group access to the AWS accounts for the application.
 When new developers join the team and you add them to the AD group, they are granted access to all the AWS accounts for the application automatically.

 You can create single sign-on (SSO) integrations to Security Assertion Markup Language (SAML) 2.0-enabled applications using the AWS SSO application configuration wizard.
 The application configuration wizard helps you select and format the information to send applications to enable SSO access.
 For example, you can create a SAML attribute for username and specify the format for the attribute based on a user’s email address from their AD profile.